VeinFu/jenkins-demo/README.md

 # jenkins-demo
-some demo project for jenkins-ci
+just a demo project for jenkins-ci